nicholas-long/blog/content/posts/building-kerbrute-on-my-macbook.md

 The only builds were for x86 and x64.
 The last release from project was a few years ago, maybe before the era where ARM macbooks became so good at running VMs.
 Fortunately though, it is a go program, which means it should be portable enough to build on any platform relatively easily.
-I don't need it to run on my macbook natively as a darwin program, but I do need it to run within a linux VM running on arm64.
+I don't need it to run on my macbook natively as a Darwin program, but I do need it to run within a linux VM running on arm64.

 # Investigating Makefiles
-I made a makefile once in C class at university, and that was the extent of my experience.
+I made a makefile once in C class at university, and that was the extent of my makefile experience.
 Changing the makefile for kerbrute looked simple enough, though.
 There are only two architectures listed in the definitions:
 ```make